 Results

-We’ll post results for the Elite 15 races, as well the relay invitational, as soon as they have ended.
+See below for the results of the Elite 15 races, as well the relay invitational.

 - Elite 15 – Women